starkosmos/TagPerf/README.md

 To build bitstream with performance monitor, we need to open the project generated, and in Vivado, open "IP Catalog", right click and add the IP directory `src/.tpm`.
 Open board design and add the IP "TPM".
-Add another IP "AXI to JTAG Master" to communicate with TPM by host machine via JTAG port.
+Add another IP "JTAG to AXI Master" to communicate with TPM by host machine via JTAG port.
 TPM uses AXILite protocol so that an "AXI Protocol Converter" IP is also required.
-Connect the clock port, reset port and AXI interfaces and then save block design.
+Connect the clock port, reset port, tag port, event port and AXI interfaces, assign AXI address and then save block design.
 Then the modification is finished.
 Bitstream can be generated after this.

 After bitstream and Debian image are obtained, the PM can be tested on Genesys 2 with SD card written.
 TCL script